How PredictHQ’s predicted viewership for Live TV Events works

 We have more than 55 million entities in our system and have been tracking many for years.
 One of our starting assumptions that proved accurate was higher performing teams draw larger audiences to the stands prior to the pandemic, and they would also draw more TV viewers.
 That’s just one of the elements our model factors in.

-If you would like to try the data out yourself or have more questions, get in touch with us here.
-This data is featurized and can be introduced into your fforecasting models as easily as any of our other event categories.
+If you would like to try the data out yourself or have more questions, get in touch with us here/contact.
+This data is featurized and can be introduced into your forecasting models as easily as any of our other event categories.